 At the end of the voting period, the per-epoch tallies are summed.
 For each validator , the votes for each option are summed to determine the portion of the delegation pool that voted; the validator’s vote acts as the default vote for the rest of the delegation pool.
 Finally, these per-validator subtotals are multiplied by the voting power adjustment function to obtain the final vote totals.

-If the vote was not vetoed, the escrowed note from the
+If the vote was not slashed, the

 If withdrawing a proposal halted on-chain voting immediately, the escrow mechanism would not be effective at deterring spam, since the proposer could yank their proposal at the last minute prior to losing their deposit.
 However, at the UX level, withdrawn proposals can be presented as though voting were closed, since validators’ default votes are probably sufficient for spam deterrence.